littlstar/s3-lambda/README.md

 ## S3renity
-Treat [S3](https://aws.amazon.com/s3/) directories as arrays of objects and perform batch functions on them.
+S3renity lets you treat [S3](https://aws.amazon.com/s3/) directories as arrays of objects and perform batch functions on them.
 It also provides a promise-based wrapper around the S3 api.

-Some things we use S3renity for at Littlstar are prototyping MapReduce jobs and cleaning/organizing logs.
+At Littlstar, we use S3renity for data cleaning, exploration, and pipelining.

 ## Install
 ```bash